lukestringer90/hyde/cv.md

 	* After being unable to find an app to build Excel-style pivot tables I decided to build one myself.
 	* Used Swift to to create an algorithm to parse a CSV file into a configurable pivot table.
 Reverse engineered requirements from Excel and implemented following TDD principles.
 Open sourced as PeakPivot and integrated as a swift package into Pivot.
 	* Used UIDocumentBrowser to load CSV files and save custom ".pivot" files back to file providers.
-	* Used RevenueCat for server side receipt validation, implementing a one time in-app-purhcase unlocking all features after a 7 day free trial.
+	* Used RevenueCat for server side receipt validation, implementing a one time in-app-purchase unlocking all features after a 7 day free trial.
 	* Built as a universal app, supporting all size classes, and dark and light mode.
 	* Created an app landing webpage, and TestFlight sign up form using the FastLane Boarding Ruby Gem hosted on Heroku.
 * **Open Source**